What Is an eCDN? Enterprise Content Delivery Network for Secure Video Streaming

 People Also Ask

-A video content delivery system is the infrastructure that delivers live and on-demand video securely and efficiently to viewers.
-It typically includes Content Delivery Networks (CDNs), edge servers, caching, load balancing, and security controls to reduce latency, prevent buffering, and scale video delivery for large or global audiences.
+A video content delivery system is the infrastructure that delivers video from source to viewer reliably and securely at scale.
+It combines content delivery networks (CDNs), edge servers, caching, load balancing, encoding, and security controls to minimize latency, prevent buffering, and protect content.
+For enterprise use, it typically includes both a public CDN for external delivery and an eCDN for internal corporate distribution.

 Jump to